zoot1612/poolman/README.md

 # poolman
-Measure pressure on sand filter for tracking backwash.
+Measure pressure on sand filter for tracking backwash using Arduino Mega.